Guns N’ Roses were in turmoil in 1995.

 “Let’s Work This Out, Call Me” – Slash

-It was 100% real.
+It turned out to be 100% real.

-When lockdown arrived in 2020, the band wasted no time getting back in the studio and released re-worked versions of a handful of leftover Chinese Democracy tracks, including a Slash-tastic version of Hardskool.
+The band have been a functional unit ever since, and when lockdown arrived in 2020, they went back into the studio and re-worked new versions of a handful of leftover Chinese Democracy tracks, including a Slash-tastic version of Hardskool.

 Where they go from here is anyone’s guess.